• Skip to primary navigation

 When making your Christmas tree you can keep it as simple or as complex as you like.

-Today’s Christmas tree is a simple version and great for beginners of string art.
+Today’s Christmas tree is a simple version and great for beginners of string art and a fabulous Christmas tree craft.

 This post may contain affiliate links.
 This means if you click a link and make a purchase we may earn a commission.
 You can read our full disclosure here.